JustinDiament/PhotoMod/README.md

 ### Additional Deliverables

+The _res/_ directory contains the following additional deliverables:

+- asdf

-The _res/_ directory contains two examples of script files, _ScriptOne.txt_ and _ScriptTwo.txt_, that demonstrate all the working features of this image processing application.
-The _res/_ directory also contains _class_diagram.png_, which as image of a class diagram showing the names of classes and interfaces, method signatures, and inheritance relationships in our program.
+two examples of script files, _ScriptOne.txt_ and _ScriptTwo.txt_, that demonstrate all the working features of this image processing application.
+The _res/_ directory also contains _ class_diagram.png_, which as image of a class diagram showing the names of classes and interfaces, method signatures, and inheritance relationships in our program.
 Finally, the _res/_ directory contains _ImageProcessing.jar_, which can be executed to run the application.
-Refer to USEME.md for instructions on how to run this file.
+Refer to the _USEME.md_ file for instructions on how to run this file.

 ### Citations